header 1

 4. Contributions shall be made by individual chapters towards the Association's participation in activities at the national level or representation at USOSA Plenary Sessions.

-1. The President General/ Chapter President
+1. The National President

-2. The Secretary General/Chapter General Secretary and
+2. The National Secretary General and

-3. The National Treasurer / Chapter Treasurer
+3. The National Treasurer

 1. Any of the above two signatories shall be competent to sign the cheque and withdraw money from the Association’s accounts.